 To split stones I use an ancient Japanese technique that enables me to split the stone without drilling holes.
 This enables me to keep the rough surface as large as possible.
 The technique is very different from sculpting; much more direct.
 By splitting the stone I enter a field of tension between purpose and coincidence, opening up a dialogue with the material.

 You worked with a fair share of galleries and clearly have a certain experience and understanding of the art world.
 What advice would you give to a person who is just starting his or her art career?

 My advice would be to be conscious of who you are and of who you want to become both as an artist and as a person.
 Only if you change, your work will be able to change.
 Minor variations in your course may lead you to a completely different destination in the future.
 Pay attention to what drives you and follow that driving force, even if the outcome seems unclear.

 What would be the next professional achievement for you?
 What is your dream?

 The next professional achievement that I am working towards is creating a solo show.
 I see it as a possibility to decide on what is going to be taken forward and what is not.
 In order to do that I have to define what I have been doing in the last decade.
 So more than just an overview, I am working towards a synthesis of everything that I created.
 And, as I have always been the type for thorough investigations, this means seeking out the entire mountain of sketch-ideas and documenting what it was that i was looking for.
 I don’t suppose that I will dust off a bunch of old ideas, but I believe that one has to know where one came from in order to know where one is going.

-I want to be able to create the monumental works I have in mind and to show them in the right places.
+I want to be able to create the monumental works I have in mind and to show them in fitting places.
 What I value most in the process, is that I will be able to undergo the necessary personal and professional transitions in order to reach my full artistic potential.